Ostreococcus tauri: Anatomy

 Cells are roughly spherical (coccoid), averaging about 1 μm long by 0.7 μm wide.
 The cell's ultrastructure is very simple, lacking a cell wall and consisting of a nucleus, a single mitochondrion, a single chloroplast, and a single Golgi apparatus.
 Cells also lack flagella.

 Initially described as containing 14 chromosomes, it is now known that the nucleus contains 20 chromosomes, in all about 33 fg of DNA.

 Ecology

 Ostreococcus tauri is the dominant algal species, by cell abundance, in the Thau Lagoon in the south of France.
 The conditions that are thought to lead to this dominance are firstly that the Lagoon is used for intensive mollusc cultivation, and secondly that copper levels in the Lagoon are high.
 The first consideration selects for smaller cells (picoplankton); larger eukaryotic species of alga and many predators of smaller algae are preferentially consumed by the molluscs, which are filter feeders.
 The second consideration selects against cyanobacteria, as O. tauri is thought to cope better with "adverse conditions".
-The excess copper in the lagoon is thought to originate from agricultural chemicals used by surrounding vinyards.
+The excess copper in the lagoon is thought to originate from agricultural chemicals used by surrounding vineyards.